Your Tampa Defective Products Lawyer

 Product liability claims based on food poisoning and food-borne illnesses have seen a sharp increase in recent years.
-Food-related injury claims typically fall under the cover of product liability according to Florida law.
+According to Florida law, food-related injury claims typically fall under the cover of product liability.
 As with any type of product liability claim, fault can be found in anyone in the chain of distribution, including anyone who handles the food before it gets to the dinner table.

 An experienced product liability attorney can assist in the collection of evidence and determine the best cause of action under which to proceed with your case.
 If you believe you are the victim of food poisoning, our attorneys know how to uncover the evidence needed to win your case and help you collect all the money you deserve.

 Recovering Damages For Your Injury

 When a product liability lawsuit is successful, the plaintiff may be eligible for damages covering:

 - Present and future medical bills